 - A. Event organizers must communicate to all registered participants and "Event Personnel" that they will be required to adhere to the MAAPP for the duration of the event.
 This information must be communicated no earlier than 30 days prior to the event.
 Event Organizers can send emails to registered teams (managers only) in the Tourney Machine by following these steps: - 1.
 Log in to your Tourney Machine account - 2.
 In the tiled menu, click "Manage" underneath the appropriate tournament - 3.
-Click on the "Send Message" tab - 4.
-Complete the fillable sections and click "Send Message" - B. Please utilize the example MAAPP Communication in the subsequent section for this communication.
+Click on the "Send Message" tab

-- C. Event Organizers are also highly encouraged to post the MAAPP Communication in published event information. - D. Event organizers will be required to provide proof of MAAPP communication to registered participants and "Event Personnel" upon request from USA Softball.
+- 4. Complete the fillable sections and click "Send Message" - B. Please utilize the example MAAPP Communication in the subsequent section for this communication. - C. Event Organizers are also highly encouraged to post the MAAPP Communication in published event information. - D. Event organizers will be required to provide proof of MAAPP and Reporting Protocols communication to registered participants and "Event Personnel" upon request from USA Softball.
 Event organizers may send a separate email to Event Personnel using the same text noted above.
 Event organizers should keep a record of the email to Event Personnel. - E. Event Organizers should also post information on How to Report a MAAPP violation on any door that leads to an area that is not observable and interruptible (example restrooms/locker rooms etc.).
-Event organizers should also conduct random checks in these areas throughout the event to ensure areas remain safe. - F. Provide a copy of the Minor Athlete Abuse Prevention Policies email and MAAPP-At-A-Glance to all Event Personnel and registered participants upon check-in if they did not receive it prior to the start of the event.
-At check-in the Event Organizer should read this information to all Event Personnel.
+Event organizers should also conduct random checks in these areas throughout the event to ensure areas remain safe. - F. Provide a copy of the Minor Athlete Abuse Prevention Policies email and MAAPP-At-A-Glance and Reporting Protocols to all Event Personnel and registered participants upon check-in if they did not receive it prior to the start of the event.
+At check-in the Event Organizer should read this information to all Event Personnel, including any last minute substitutions or day-of registrations.